 Before Your Road Trip

-With states relaxing COVID-19 restrictions, travel is expected to surge this summer.
-According to TripAdvisor, 67% of Americans are planning to travel this summer and 74% of that travel will be on domestic trips.
+With most states easing their COVID-19 restrictions, travel is expected to surge this summer.
+According to the CEO of Expedia Group, this summer will be one of the busiest travel seasons ever.
 So, what does that mean for your road trip plans?
 Expect larger crowds at major attraction sites and more vehicles on the roads.
 Even if you’re familiar with and have done this trip multiple times, plan to do a little more research to avoid any unwelcome surprises.

 Now more than ever, preparation for your road trip is key.
 Here’s what you may want to consider before hitting the road this summer.